 Connecting with Executive Recruiters

 The most important part about connecting to executive recruiters or search consultants is to foster those relationships before you are actually on the hunt.
 Establishing those relationships before you need their services will give recruiters a convincing initial impression.
 The best way to establish these relationships is by becoming a strong, subject matter expert in one or two highly relevant LinkedIn groups while you are in a respectable, industry-leading position.
 Taking this low key approach avoids any appearance of pushing recruiters or hiring managers as they will often be the ones who make the first contact.
 If you happen to meet a recruiter while on a job search, ask whether he or she is trying to fill any positions in your field.
-If they answer yes, use your targeting skillsnto let them know exactly what you can do for their client.
+If they answer yes, explain your relevant skills and accomplishments, which lets let them know exactly what you can do for their client.

 Networking is skill that should be practiced early on in your career, and isn’t something that should be picked up the moment you need a job.
-It should be applied to all facets of life, forming you into a sociable and professional industry expert, and who knows, that dream job might present itself to you.
+It should be applied to all facets of life, forming you into a sociable and professional industry expert, and once you do that, your dream job might present itself to you.
 Check out the tips for executive resume writing services.